cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## BOSH Deployment Manifest

-Deployment manifest is a YAML file defining the layout and properties of the deployment.
+The BOSH Deployment manifest is a YAML file defining the layout and properties of the deployment.
 When BOSH user initiates a new deployment using CLI, BOSH Director receives a version of deployment manifest and creates a new deployment plan using this manifest (see [Steps of a Deployment][]).
 Manifest contains several sections:

 * `name` [String, required] Deployment name.
 Single BOSH Director can manage multiple deployments and distinguishes them by name.
 * `director_uuid` [String, required] Director UUID.
 Identifies BOSH Director that manages given deployment.
 A targeted Director UUID should match this property in order for BOSH CLI to allow any operations on the deployment.